 Proactive steps taken premarket can ensure legal compliance and avoid unnecessary liability in the future.

 The CDC (Centers for Disease Control) recommends that people wear masks in public settings, like on public and mass transportation, at events and gatherings, and anywhere they will be around other people.
-Masks may help prevent people who have COVID-19 from spreading the virus to others and are most likely to reduce the spread of COVID-19 when they are widely used by people in public settings.
+Masks may help prevent people who have COVID-19 from spreading the virus to others and are most likely to reduce the spread of COVID-19 when people in public settings widely use them.

 Along with this recommendation, many businesses, individuals, and other entities have stepped up to assist in manufacturing and distributing the additional masks needed to keep up with the increasing demand.
 Proactive steps taken premarket can ensure legal compliance and avoid unnecessary liability in the future.